exonum/exonum-doc/src/get-started/create-service.md

 ### Transaction Execution

-Above we defined the interface of our service, but currently this interface has no implementation.
+Above we've defined the interface of our service, but currently this interface has no implementation.
 Thus, there is no actual business logic attached to them.
 To fix this situation, we should declare our service, and then implement the `CryptocurrencyInterface` trait for it.

-Service declaration is similar to the usual structure declaration:
+The service declaration is similar to the usual structure declaration:

 ```rust
 /// Cryptocurrency service implementation.